open-innovations/EValuator/code/README.md

 The supermarkets, distribution centres, and parking all come from OpenStreetMap data.
 If you don't already have it, the code will download the [latest GB extract from GeoFabrik](https://download.geofabrik.de/europe/great-britain-latest.osm.pbf) into the `raw/` directory.

-Running `perl makeLADs.pl` will loop over all the LADs to create extracts for each layer using their boundaries e.g.
+Running `perl makeAreas.pl` will loop over all the areas (e.g. Local and Combined Authorities) to create extracts for each layer using their boundaries e.g.

 ```
 ogr2ogr -f GeoJSON E08000035-data.geojson chargepoints.csv.sqlite -clipsrc docs/boundaries/E08000035.geojsonl